yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

     },
 ```

-In the end, modify the content of the `update` method by adding settings for the acceleration, speed and the current position of the main character:
+Finally, modify the content of the `update` method by adding settings for the acceleration, speed and the current position of the main character:

 ```js
 // Player.js